gu-lseg/intro-to-programming/source/objects.rst

 Objects & Names
 ***************

-We live in an environment that contains objects and we use language to refer to them.
-Similarly programming involves creating a manipulating objects in an environment.

-Everything in python is an object.
-Turtle for example is an object.

-Python consists of two things:

-* an Interpreter - Creates and maintains an environment.
-* a Language - Used to refer, create, and interact with objects in an environment.

 An Object:

 * Physically, exists as a pattern of 0s and 1s in the computer's memory.